corper/bitcoin-status-protocol/README.md

 Bitcoin status service always send data from address [1LFfrDM27KXeUn1xH9NTknWHexTxqiEcnF](https://bchsvexplorer.com/address/1LFfrDM27KXeUn1xH9NTknWHexTxqiEcnF).
 You can tip to this address if you like this service.
 Tips keep this service alive.

 ## Data Format
 Data is saved in OP_RETURN.
-Here is a example:
+Here is an example:
 ```
 status
 {